 The UI or User Interface design determines what the visual representation of an application will look like.
 User Interface consists of everything you see when using an app, including screen layout, textual information, images, interface animations, little interactions, slides, buttons that you can click on, and so on and so forth.
 All of these items are directly connected and determined by UI design.

 And here is where the job of UI designers starts since they decide on how an app will eventually look.
 So there is a whole heap of creativity involved.
 UI designers are graphic designers and they are focused first of all on the aesthetics of a product.
 UI designers pick the most suitable and appealing color schemes, shapes and sizes of buttons and other interactive elements, they choose text fonts, and other visual elements.
-One of their chief tasks is to create something that target users will enjoy to look at, and that is why they should know exactly how a user’s brain perceives the picture they deliver.
+One of their chief tasks is to create something that target users will enjoy looking at, and that is why they should know exactly how a user’s brain perceives the picture they deliver.
 Not to mention that following recent design trends is a must-do for them.

 UI designers should not only have a sense of aesthetics, but they also have to know some aspects of user psychology.
 They must know how to use visual elements to their advantage.
 Starting from choosing a particular stimulative color scheme to evoke the right feelings in users, to changing the sizes of screen items to ensure that users will notice them in the exact same order as you planned.